luhsra/llfree-bench/README.md

 ## Usage

-Before executing the benchmarks, you have to build the modified kernel and kernel modules and the allocator itself.
+Before executing the benchmarks, you have to build the modified kernel and kernel modules and the allocator itself (`vm`).
-The vm benchmarks also need an installed qemu disk image (e.g. debian 11.3.0) in `resources/hda.qcow2`.
+The vm benchmarks also need an installed qemu disk image (e.g. debian 11.3.0) in `vm/hda.qcow2`.

 The benchmark scripts can be executed with the `max_power.sh` script to disable powersaving: